 The framework, based on an integrated pest management approach, will also coordinate and identify resource needs to prepare for outbreaks or prevent them where possible.

-The framework will be used during outbreak and non-outbreak periods to strengthen the Great Barrier Reef’s resilience over coming decades.
+The framework will be used during outbreak and non-outbreak periods to strengthen the Reef’s resilience over coming decades.

-A large amount of research on crown-of-thorns starfish is being undertaken by:
+A significant amount of research on crown-of-thorns starfish is being undertaken by:

 - Australian Institute of Marine Science

 - James Cook University

 - Reef and Rainforest Research Centre

 Initiatives such as the Reef Water Quality Protection Plan and the Australian government’s Reef Programme aim to improve water quality and are expected to reduce the long-term risk to the Reef ecosystem from the crown-of-thorns starfish.
 There are early indications that these programs are successfully improving the quality of water leaving the catchment.

 Measures under the Australian government’s Reef 2050 Plan also aim to improve the quality of water entering the Reef over the longer term, further limiting the ability of the starfish to thrive in its larval stage.

 A network of zones in the Marine Park also protects and conserves the biodiversity of the ecosystem, providing a key strategy for improving the Reef's health and resilience.